mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 Insertion of a new node into the heap happens with these easy steps:

-1. We insert the node at the end of array: that is equivalent to inserting a node at the last level, hanging from the leftmost node with at least a free slot
+1. We insert the node at the end of an array: that is equivalent to inserting a node at the last level, hanging from the leftmost node with at least a free slot
 2. We check that the inserted node with index `i` is smaller (if min-heap) than its parent in position `floor(i/2)`.
 If so, we are done.
 3. If the parent is larger, then we swap child and parent.
 That swapping upwards is sometimes called `heapifyUp()`.
 4. Now, we repeat steps 2 & 3 to swap the node upwards if necessary (i.e., if it is smaller than its parents).

-Example pic: we do first `insert(8)` (no swapping necessary), the `insert(3)` (node is swapped upwards).
+Example pic: we do first `insert(8)` (no swapping necessary), then `insert(3)` (node is swapped upwards).

 ![Heap: insert a node](./pics/heap_insert.png)